based on Reviews

 • Laboratory values (levels of substances and markers)

-• Low normal load (z.B.
-Prevention): Low normal substance levels usually sufficient
+• Low normal load (z.B(Prevention): Low normal substance levels are usually sufficient

-• High exposure, high risks, advanced or severe disease: Usually higher drug levels required
+• High stress, high risks, advanced or severe illness: Usually higher substance levels are required.

-• Low initial levels of a substance: Usually high (possiblyparenteral) dosage
+• Low initial levels of a substance: Usually high (possibly high) levels.parenteral) dosage

-“Rule of thumb” for the dosage of orthomolecular substances from practice
+Practical "rule of thumb" for dosing orthomolecular substances

 • Preventive focus

-• usual up to 3 times the recommendations of the RDA/DGE
+• usual up to 3 times the RDA/DGE recommendations

-• for adults: Daily intake 100 mg according to DGE
+• For adults: Daily intake 100 mg according to the German Nutrition Society (DGE).

-• For primates in captivity: Daily intake 55 mg vitamin C/kg body weight (!) à i.e. for a 70 kg person this would be 3850 mg per day (!)
+• For captive primates: Daily intake 55 mg vitamin C/kg body weight (!) à For a person weighing 70 kg, this would be 3850 mg per day (!)

 • High doses of individual substances